syncfusion-content/ej2-diagrams-docs/ej2-javascript/diagram/umldiagram.md

 ### Adding UML child through user interaction

 To include a child, select a node, move the mouse outside it, and position the pointer near the right side.
 A highlighter emerges between the two child elements.
 Click the highlighter to add a child type to the chosen UML node seamlessly.
-The following gif illustrates how to add Child through user interaction.
+The following gif illustrates how to add a Child through user interaction.

 ![UML child](images/UMLChild.gif)